BraveeSnow/chem-notes/atoms_molecules/nomenclature.md

 #### …with Polyatomic Ions

 We use the same procedure as with monatomic ions except we don't add the -ide suffix.
-A reference of polyatomic ions can be found [[ionic_molecular_compounds#Polyatomic Ions|here]].
+A reference of polyatomic ions can be found [[ionic_and_molecular_compounds#Polyatomic Ions|here]].
 Here are some examples:

 - $CH_3COOK$ - [Potassium acetate](https://pubchem.ncbi.nlm.nih.gov/compound/Potassium-acetate)
 - $NaHCO_3$ - [Sodium bicarbonate](https://pubchem.ncbi.nlm.nih.gov/compound/516892)